Here you will find the most frequently asked questions about renting property.

 Why do I have to pay a deposit?

 A deposit is paid to ensure that any damages caused by the tenant (over and above any fair wear and tear) can be corrected at the end of the tenancy.
-If at the end of your tenancy you leave your property in good condition then the deposit will be returned to you.
+If at the end of your tenancy you leave your property in a good condition with no rent/utility arrears then the deposit will be returned to you.

 What happens to my deposit?